gnois/luaty/guide.md

 Luaty is best used when writing new code.
+On Windows, use: doskey luaty=luajit -e "package.path=package.path .. 'path-to-luaty\\?.lua'"  path-to-luaty\lt.lua $*

 However, you can always convert from a properly indented Lua code to Luaty manually to enjoy its cleaner syntax: